Climate Atlas Guidebook

 Articles

-Every topic in the atlas is supported by plain-language articles that review our current scientific undestanding of the risks and impacts of climate change.
+Every topic in the atlas is supported by plain-language articles that review our current scientific understanding of the risks and impacts of climate change.
 These articles are supported by the voices and perspectives of researchers, industry professionals, and community leaders who are dealing with climate change on a daily basis.
 Where possible, these articles present real-world solutions to the consequences of climate change.

 If you like to learn by reading, head directly to our Articles landing page to find them all in one place.